CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language for the web

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+git is tool that's used to manage the multiple versions of source code edits that are then transferred to files in a git repository,gitub serves as a location for uploading copies of a git repository.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy it.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+you copy a repository from from gitub.com to your local machine.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+merging new code change with the main project repository

 ## Question 12

-What is the Git History log?
+What is the Git History

-It lets you see into the future
+it shows a list of all the commits made to a repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the  commmitted changes of your local repository to the remote repository on Github

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A code hosting platform for version control and colaboration

 ## Question 15

-What does it mean to "Commit your changes"?
+What does it mean to "Commit your changes"? save change in local repository

-Send you code to Github

 ## Question 16